siusoon/Miscellaneous/imageMagick/Readme.md

 3. If errors occur including the link issue, try `brew doctor` then just follow the terminal's suggestion

-4. Actual command line to change the image (go to the directory with the png files)
+4. Actual command line to combine all images into one single animated gif (go to the directory with the png files)

 `magick -delay 16 -loop 0 *.png output.gif`